-In the last several years, I have created three blog websites using WordPress with different themes and have found that these plugins are essential for success.
+In the last several years, I have created three blog websites using WordPress with different themes and have found that these plugins are essential.
 Let’s get started.

 2. Jetpack Plugin

-We all have experienced the unwanted visitor to our email inbox in the form of unfriendly spam email.
+We all have experienced unwanted visitors to our email inboxes in the form of unfriendly spam emails.
 Your new blog is no different.
 It will attract unwanted guests from time to time.
 We are lucky that our friends at WordPress.com have included the Jetpack plugin.

 3. WP Smush Plugin

 How can this be true?
-Your readers might be leaving because the internet page with your post is taking too long to load.
-When you use images, it is important to ensure that the web page will still load quickly and easily, while maintaining quality graphics on each page.
+Your readers might be leaving because your website page takes too long to load.
+When you use images, it is important to ensure that the web page will still load quickly and easily while maintaining quality graphics on each page.

 The solution to this problem is to use the WP Smush plugin.
-This plugin compresses your images so that they quickly load.
+This plugin compresses your images so that they will load faster.